ruslanmv/watsonx-NeuroSymbolic-Decision/README.md

 ## 🎓 Framework Architecture

-This framework generalizes the original [rule-based-llms](https://github.com/DecisionsDev/rule-based-llms) project into a full neuro-symbolic decision platform.
+This framework generalizes the original [rule-based-llms](https://github.com/DecisionsDev/rule-based-llms) project into a full neuro-symbolic decision platform by using the latest research works of [Neurosimbolic Approaches](https://github.com/ruslanmv/Neuro-symbolic-interaction).
 A typical request flow:

 1. **User Interaction**: The user submits a query via the frontend chatbot.
 2. **LLM Orchestration**: The Neuro-Symbolic Agent uses an LLM to interpret intent.